 When I first started learning Japanese in high school I had one burning question, “how good can I get?”

-I wanted to know if I could ever sound like a native or if I would would always sound like some American version of foreigners with thick accents parodied on TV.
+I wanted to know if I could ever sound like a native speaker or if I would always sound like some American version of a foreigner with a thick accent as parodied on TV.
 I also wondered if it mattered which class I took or what study method I used.
 And if it was possible to sound like a native, how long would it take?

 The answers I found all seemed to conflict with each other.

 Several books and tape sets I found at the bookstore advertised that they would teach me to “speak like a native.”
 Scholarly articles told me that if I was outside the critical period of 12 years of age then I would never be able to speak another language correctly, let alone sound native.
 Commenters on internet chat boards said, “duh, of course you can speak native, it’s just a matter of learning.”
-And last but not least, my high school Japanese teacher told me that I’d come back fluent after spending a semester abroad in high school.
+And finally, my high school Japanese teacher said that I’d come back fluent after spending a semester abroad in high school.

 15 years later I’ve learned to speak Japanese and Korean fluently, spent four years living abroad, passed the highest level of the Japanese proficiency test, spent a summer translating documents for attorneys at an American law firm in Tokyo, and married a Korean.
 I’ve tried just about every learning approach, taken dozens of classes, and have a library full of self study materials.